snotskie/ttrpg/md/index.md

       <tr>
         <th scope="row" rowspan="2">Attack</th>
         <th scope="row">Violent</th>
-        <td><i>Hurt.</i> Use your Action Die to violently Attack up to <b>X</b> opponents.
+        <td><code>Hurt</code> Use your Action Die to violently Attack up to <b>X</b> opponents.
 On a Maximum Success, remove one of them from the Endeavor.
 On other successes, wound each of them.</td>
       </tr>
       <tr>
         <th scope="row">Non-violent</th>
-        <td><i>Hand/Head/Heart.</i> Use your Action Die to non-violently Attack up to <b>X</b> opponents.
+        <td><code>Hand/Head/Heart</code> Use your Action Die to non-violently Attack up to <b>X</b> opponents.
 On a success, steal a total of <b>X</b> temporary Blessings of your choice from them.
 They then gain a number of new temporary Blessings equal to the amount they lost.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>
-        <td><i>Not Hurt.</i> Use your Action Die to perform a Check to advance your team's objectives.
+        <td><code>Not Hurt</code> Use your Action Die to perform a Check to advance your team's objectives.
 On a success, add two Scheme buttons at the first positions at or above your current position without one already.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>
-        <td><i>Home/Hurry.</i> Use your Action Die to perform a Check to protect yourself or an ally from the opponents' objectives.
+        <td><code>Home/Hurry</code> Use your Action Die to perform a Check to protect yourself or an ally from the opponents' objectives.
 On a success, attacks against the protected character are one rank more difficult, until the end of the next round.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Pass</th>
-        <td><i>Any Stat.</i> Delay your action so you can Help another character who has not acted this round or so they can Help you.
+        <td>Delay your action so you can Help another character who has not acted this round or so they can Help you.
 This Help may be used to increase <b>X</b> values instead of increasing rolls as usual.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Unique Skill</th>
-        <td><i>Any Stat.</i> If you have the <code>Unique</code> tag, you may spend ⊜⊜ to take two other actions combined.</td>
+        <td>If you have the <code>Unique</code> tag, you may spend ⊜⊜ to take two other actions combined.</td>
       </tr>
     </tbody>
   </table>